apache/couchdb/share/doc/src/api/ddoc/rewrites.rst

   - If all tokens are matched and all `pathterms` are used, then the `pathspec` matches

-  The pattern matching is done by first matching the request method to a rule.
-  By default all methods match a rule. (method is equal to ``"*"`` by default).
-  Then It will try to match the path to one rule.
-If no rule match, then a :statuscode:`404` response returned.
+  The pattern matching is done by first matching the HTTP request method to a rule. ``method`` is equal to ``"*"`` by default, and will match any HTTP method.
+It will then try to match the path to one rule.
+If no rule matches, then a :statuscode:`404` response returned.

   Once a rule is found we rewrite the request url using the ``to`` and ``query`` fields.
 The identified token are matched to the rule and will replace var.